open/close all folders

 - The Lost Lenore: For Noel.
 "His" Yeul, the one he grew up with and fell in love with, dies pre-story and wrecks him emotionally.
 Everytime he sees another Yeul, it's like re-opening a wound.

-- Mysterious Waif: A fragile young girl who appears before Serah and Noel in many different time periods and dies each time.
+- Mysterious Waif: A fragile young girl who appears before Serah and Noel in many different time periods and dies each time after speaking of time and prophecies.
 Unlike other examples, she does not serve as The Herald.

-- One True Love: The collective incarnations of Yeul are all in love with Caius and keep him anchored to them through the Chaos, preventing him from dying even though he no longer has the Heart of Chaos — that is, all Yeuls save for the final incarnation, who loves Noel instead.
+- One True Love: Lightning Returns reveals regarding her and Caius.
+The collective incarnations of Yeul are all in love with Caius and keep him anchored to them through the Chaos, preventing him from dying even though he no longer has the Heart of Chaos — that is, all Yeuls save for the final incarnation, who loves Noel instead.

 - Protectorate: Both Noel and Caius have goals involving her well being.